 The Gray States

-All members of gray CBD states allow the purchase CBD for medicinal purposes only.
+All members of gray CBD states allow the purchase CBD products for medicinal purposes only.
 Some regions may even demand that you present your medical marijuana card before they will sell to you.

 The gray CBD states include:

 The Red States

-This refers to states where the use of CBD is not legal.
-Possessing and using CBD in these regions may result in legal violations.
+This refers to states where the use of CBD oil is not legal.
+Possessing and using CBD products in these regions may result in legal violations.

 Legal CBD and the FDA’s Involvement (or lack of)

 However, these claims are yet to be confirmed by the FDA.
-This is why the FDA forbids making direct medical claims on how CBD can treat any disease or condition.
+This is why the FDA forbids making direct medical claims on how CBD products can treat any disease or condition.

 The next challenge that has greatly affected the legalization of CBD by the FDA is dosage determination.
 Research has shown that CBD has no recommended daily intake as individuals can take as much as possible without getting high.